sakaiproject/sakai/README.md

 For filing bugs against Sakai please use our Jira instance: https://jira.sakaiproject.org/

+## Nightly servers
+For testing out the latest code on trunk or on a supported branch go to the [nightly server page](https://s3-us-west-2.amazonaws.com/nightly.sakaiproject.org/nightly.html)

 ## Get in touch

 If you have any questions, please join the Sakai developer mailing list: http://collab.sakaiproject.org/mailman/listinfo/sakai-dev